 If you have a gas-burning furnace, we recommend installing a carbon monoxide detector.
 This small device is inexpensive and will sound an alarm if an unhealthy level of carbon monoxide develops in your home.
 It could save your life.

-Additionally, if you notice any of these signs in and around your furnace, call American Air Conditioning & Heating & Heating at 1-800-321-9494; and we will come for immediate assistance.
+Additionally, if you notice any of these signs in and around your furnace, call American Air Conditioning & Heating at 1-800-321-9494; and we will come for immediate assistance.
 We will inspect your system and provide the best gas furnace repair in Los Angeles.